iambumblehead/scroungejs/README.md

  1. **Before Starting...**

- 'Examples demonstrate usage from a shell but scroungejs is also usable from a javascript file.
-Each environment uses the same modifiers.
-Only the syntax is different.
+ 'Examples demonstrate usage from a shell.
+Scroungejs is also usable from a javascript file.
+Each environment uses the same modifiers, but syntax is different.
 'Both examples would produce the same output.

  > *shell*